Written CairoVolt Warranty Delivery Within Egypt

 FacebookX

 "A 20,000mAh power bank = 4 full charges for iPhone 17 Pro Max" — that is what the seller says.
 Amazon Egypt ad says "5 charges".
 The reality when you go home and test yourself?
 Between 2.4 and 2.8 charges only.
 The terrifying gap between marketing and reality: a full charge "lost" in physics and chemistry.
 Let me explain exactly where these missing 8,000mAh go, and why one 20,000mAh power bank differs from another with the same advertised capacity by 0.4 full charges.
-We tested 5 authentic 20,000mAh power banks with iPhone 17 Pro Max over a full week, 28 charge cycles logged with a stopwatch.
+We compared 5 authentic 20,000mAh power banks with iPhone 17 Pro Max by the numbers — working from published specs and the typical conversion efficiency of each class.
 The final numbers will change how you buy a power bank forever.

 The Complete Math: Where Do the Missing 8,000mAh Go?